jj10306/fuel_tool/README.md

 # Fuel Tool: Gas Expense Calculator :fuelpump:
 Flask web application that calculates a user’s gas expense based on user-provided data regarding their trip and vehicle

 - Information is gathered about the user's vehicle through the dropdowns and then the database is queried to get the user's vehicle's mpg.
 (Please Note: The dropdowns are dynamically populated based on the previous dropdown's value.
-For example, if you chose Nissan as the Make, then only the Nissan 'makes' would appear in the Make dropdown.
+For example, if you chose Nissan as the Make, then only the Nissan 'models' would appear in the Model dropdown.
 Same logic applies for the Year dropdown)
 - The start and end addresses of the user's trip is gathered from the text fields of the form and then the mileage is obtained via scraping https://www.google.com/maps/dir/ (driving directions between the two addresses)
 - The gas price is gathered based on the current average gas price in the state of their start address, via scraping of https://gasprices.aaa.com/
 - The following formula was applied to get the user's fuel expense for the trip: